cozy/cozy-home/docs/connector-configuration.md

-# Cozy Collect: Connector configuration
+# Cozy Collect: Konnector configuration

 You can configure some connector proprerties in the `src/config/konnectors.json` file as the form fields, the category or the correct color as good as in your `manifest.konnector`.